Are you worried about the cost of Christmas? Here are some simple ways to save money on your Christmas shopping.

 I’m sure everybody is now well aware of the sales that take place at the end of November.
 Black Friday and Cyber Monday have made their way over to this side of the water.
 You can find some incredible deals, but make sure you don’t get sucked in.
 Some in-store offers will have very limited stock, and if you don’t get what you want, you’ll probably end up buying something you never intended to.
 And just because Asda has a massive TV for £80, it doesn’t mean it’s a great bargain.
 It could be terrible quality or old stock.

 I find the best deals are generally online.
-Amazon is my favourite, mainly due to their Lightning Deals.
+Amazon is my favourite, mainly due to its Lightning Deals.
 These are offers only available for a short time and with limited stock, so you have to be quick.
 If you’re a Prime member, you can often get early access.
 If you don’t want to pay for a full Prime subscription, then you could always take out a month’s free trial just before the start of the sales.
 If you’ve already had your free trial, I have heard of people getting another month free by just using another email address.
 However, it’s not something I’ve tried.

 9. Wait for store promotions